Apra Premier Webinar: Building a High Performing Team in the New Normal

 My experience has taken me in many directions and all of my previous positions have been very rewarding.
 I have worked in Higher Education, Healthcare, Corporate Law, Real Estate and the Communications Industries.
 Over the years I have gained experience in Prospect Research, Relationship Management, Sales and Marketing, Contract Negotiations, Product Management, Customer Relations, Staff Planning and Management, Training and Development, Fundraising and Promotional Events, Strategic Planning and Financial Analysis.
 Every day I learn something new and my journey is just beginning.

-Beth Inman is the director of advancement research & analysis at Colby College in Waterville, ME.
-Prior to joining Colby, Beth held similar roles at JDRF, the University of South Carolina, and The Citadel Foundation.
-Before her prospect development career, Beth was the associate curator of American and decorative art at the Columbia Museum of Art in Columbia, SC.
-She has served on the Ethics & Compliance committee and chaired the Awards committee for Apra International and was the president of Apra Carolinas from 2015-2018.
-She is currently a new board member for NEDRA serving as co-chair of the communications committee.
-Beth was the recipient of Apra Carolinas’ Distinguished Service Award in 2017 and Apra International’s Distinguished Service Award in 2019.
+Beth Inman is the Senior Director, Prospect and Donor Research at Shriners Children’s.
+Prior to joining Shriners, Beth was in similar roles at The George Washington University, Colby College, JDRF, and the University of South Carolina.
+Before her development career, Beth was the associate curator of American and decorative art at the Columbia Museum of Art in Columbia, SC.
+She is currently on the faculty of Apra Fundamentals and, for Apra International, she has served on the Ethics & Compliance committee and chaired the Awards committee.
+Additionally, Beth is a board member of NEDRA and is the former president of Apra Carolinas.
+She was the recipient of the 2017 Apra Carolinas Distinguished Service Award and the 2019 Apra International Distinguished Service Award.

 Beth is a native of Charlotte, NC and holds a bachelor’s degree in art history from the University of North Carolina Greensboro and a master’s degree in art history from the University of South Carolina.
-She is mom to a 17 year old daughter and is passionate about literacy, the arts, and women’s rights causes.
+She is passionate about literacy, the arts, and women’s rights causes and is mom to a daughter who attends Auburn University.

 Director of Research and Prospect Management